CristianCantoro/wikiproxy/README.md

 * when visiting from mobile, the user gets redirected to `<lang>.m.wikipedia.org` regardless of the originating doman, the right thing to do would be redirect users to `<lang>.m.<original_domain.tld>`).
 * <s>wikilinks point to the respective domain at wikipedia.org, this issue is tracked on [Phabricator][Phabricator] as [Core should be aware of the domain it is running on and render mobile domains where necessary][T156847]</s> (wikilinks seems correct, even if the bug is still valid).
+* when caching is enable, memory usage crawls up until the server is out-of-memory, see [caddy-cache issue #42](https://github.com/nicolasazrak/caddy-cache/issues/42#issuecomment-531730785).

 [CaddyForum]: https://caddy.community/t/how-to-serve-many-subdomains/2169
 [LE_rate_limit]: https://letsencrypt.org/docs/rate-limits/